Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 ### Resource shortcuts

-Similar to bindings, Ammy has a few shortcuts for referencing resources as well:
+Similar to bindings, AmmyUI has a few shortcuts for referencing resources as well:

 ```javascript
 TextBlock {